Planning your visit

 Only the use of pencils and digital devices is allowed, while colours, tripods, stands and any kind of cumbersome equipment are forbidden inside the museums.

-- Groups must not exceed 16 persons for the Uffizi and Palazzo Pitti museums; the maximum number, however, is 28 people for the Boboli Gardens.
-These limits include chaperones, guides and teachers.
+Groups must not exceed 16 persons for the Uffizi and Palazzo Pitti museums; the maximum number, however, is 28 people for the Boboli Gardens.
+These limits include accompanying persons, guides and teachers.

-- No laser pointers may be used to indicate the works of art.
+No laser pointers can be used to indicate the works of art.

 Teachers may find information concerning the educational offer and materials here.
 School groups must consist of 16 students maximum, included accompanying persons to visit the museums of Uffizi and Pitti Palace, or 28 to visit the Boboli Gardens.